laituan245/atom-codeforces/README.md

 ## Features
 + Load problems from Codeforces (Problems are ordered by categories)
 + Display a notification when there are upcoming contests
-+ Compute interesting statistics about Codeforces (users, contests, problems, ...)
++ ** Compute interesting statistics about Codeforces (users, contests, problems, ...)

+** This feature has not been completely implemented.

 ## How to use
 First, you need to download this package from [here](https://atom.io/packages)